 You wouldn’t usually think to add the terms ‘beneficial’ and ‘bacteria’ together, but in this case, the bacteria help to decompose and eliminate waste by-products made by fish, leftover food, and if debris from live plants if you have them.

-Fish Net: There will no doubt be a time in your fish-parent life that you’ll need to use a fish net to scoop something out of your aquarium.
-Times you may need a fish net are when there is an injured or sick fish, dead fish, thick debris at the bottom of the tank, or if you’re moving house or tanks and need to empty the aquarium.
+Fish Net: There will no doubt be a time in your fish-parent life when you’ll need to use a fish net to scoop something out of your aquarium.
+Times you may need a fishnet is when there is an injured or sick fish, dead fish, thick debris at the bottom of the tank, or if you’re moving house or tanks and need to empty the aquarium.
 It’s not always easy to catch fish in a net, but it’s helpful to have it handy for when the time comes.

-Algae Scrubber/ Magnetic Cleaner: Whoever invented the algae scrubber or the magnetic aquarium cleaner is officially my hero.
+Algae Scrubber/Magnetic Glass Cleaner: Whoever invented the algae scrubber or the magnetic aquarium cleaner is officially my hero.
 Because of these cleaning tools, cleaning an aquarium is much easier.
 Algae is a normal part of having a fish tank, and some have more algae than others.

 Although algae eaters like the Plecostomus are notorious for helping to keep the tank clean, they can’t always get it all clear.
 Insert the handled scrubbers and magnetic cleaners here.
 They can be used to scrub the algae off of the tank walls gently.
 You can also use the handled scrubbers to clean the decorations.